panzershreks/Masterclass_Trainee/Task3/Task3.md

     For Windows: `New-Item docker-compose.yml`
     For Mac and Ubuntu VM: `touch docker-compose.yml`
 -   Open `docker-compose.yml` in your favourite text editor and insert your script.
 You will need to specify:
     -   Version number of Docker Compose.
-Use version 3.7.
+Use version 3.3.
     -   Services.
-We are usnig rstudio as a service.
+We are using rstudio as a service.
     -   Environment variables.
 You will need to specify a user and set a password
     -   Image to use.
     -   Ports to open.